nomppy/nomppy.github.io/content/posts/parent.md

 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; And don’t have any kids yourself.

-Sometimes I dislike someone but don't venture to explain why.
-It is because I know too intimately where that icky stuff comes from.
-And I am afraid it will cover me once again.

----

-Dear Mom,

-You see, strictly logically speaking, I know that I am the center of your world.
-I sense that hidden amidst all the shaming, and the questioning, and pissing me off, there is — somehow, somewhere, inexplicably — love.
-But I have my own world to attend to, a world disjoint from yours, and in my hubris I dare proclaim myself the sole expert on this subject.
-Yet always, _always_, the underlying implication that I cannot be entrusted to myself.

-"You grow up to be the person you would've felt safe around as a child." — I read once, while scrolling on instagram.
-If I stare at this long enough, tears start to collect over my eyes.

-If I stared at you long enough, I start to cry.

-When I look in the mirror, it's me, but it's you.
-Parts of you, staring back at me, crying, laughing, sneering.
-I look like you, they say, "Children grow up to be like their parents."

-_God...
-I hope not.
-I'd hoped to be the person I would've felt safe with as a child._

-I get it.
-You're the big donor to the campaign of my life.
-Yes, you can choose to meddle in my elections.
-And yes, there is little I can do about it.
-Yes, you can kick me, threaten me, and guilt me, and yes, I will probably, eventually, unwillingly submit.
-But I think I am not alone in wishing that you took some time to ask more questions.
-Not in the quietly self-assuming way that teachers ask questions, but like a visiting scholar touring some strange lab for the first time.
-Ask me questions that I'd be proud to answer.

-Ask me, and I'll tell you everything.

----

 Sometimes you want someone to know that you became you in spite of them.
 Like, "Look, you had no effect over me.
 Your influence was nothing to me."
 This is, however, impossible when it comes to parents.